State Netball and Hockey Centre

 The Women in Sport Leadership Centre aims to redress the imbalance in the number of women in leadership roles in the sport and active recreation sector and allow women and girls to participate and perform at a high level both on and off the field.

-Construction is expected to start in November 2018 and to be complete in 2020.
+Construction is expected to start in early 2019 and to be complete in late 2020.

 Results of early community engagement